 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250 words and demonstrate course-related knowledge as supported by the text, the Bible, or other reliable sources.
-A minimum of one citation and reference in APA format is required for each post.
-In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
+A minimum of one citation and reference in current APA format is required for each post.
+In addition to the thread, the candidate is required to reply to two other classmates’ threads.
 Each reply must be 100 words and contribute content to the conversation.
 All posts will be “post first” where a post must be submitted before viewing others’ posts.
 (CLO A, B, C, D, E, F, G, H)

+Early Childhood Assignments (2)

 - Early Childhood: Project Assignment: The candidate will provide a very brief paper with a title page, a three-page introduction of the project, and a reference page that includes all the references used in the project.
 The introduction will indicate the intended audience/use for the project, explain how the project aligns with 2010 NAEYC professional preparation standards, and explain which standard(s) he/she is targeting.
 Additionally, the student will create a 10–15-slide PowerPoint presentation of a practical classroom application that has been preapproved.
-The text, the Bible, and 3 additional scholarly sources must be used to create the project with appropriate APA citations and a complete reference list in APA format.
+The text, the Bible, NAEYC, and 3 additional scholarly sources must be used to create the project with appropriate current APA citations and a complete reference list in current APA format.
 The project must be clearly connected to the 2010 NAEYC professional preparation standards, which must be clearly stated and referenced.

-Case Study (3)
+Case Study Assignments (3)